Brother-Blue/Dist.-Systems-documentation/README.md

 The components mentioned above will mostly communicate through Publish/Subscribe via MQTT.
 All communications will be handled through a MQTT broker before it is sent to the subscribers.

-As the project moves along this architecture and description will expand and change.

 ## Project Management Report (PMR) <a name="pmr"></a>
 In this project endevour the team will follow an agile development process.
 The team will, once a week, together derive a certain set of user stories from bigger requirements that will be implemented the coming week.
 During the working week the team is divided up into smaller teams, Frontend, Backend, and if necessary Architecture.
 The members of each team will change every week in order to deepen the learning.
 The team will further make use of a Kanbanboard hosted at Trello where work will be distributed in an pull approach.